Generic Name: bendamustine (BEN da MUS teen)

-Do not use Belrapzo if you are pregnant.
-It could harm the unborn baby or cause birth defects.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 3 months after your last dose.
+If you are a woman, do not use Belrapzo if you are pregnant.
+You may need to have a negative pregnancy test before starting this treatment.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 6 months after your last dose.

 How is Belrapzo given?

 Belrapzo is given as an infusion into a vein.
 A healthcare provider will give you this injection.